 Tremor Monitor Unit

-The Brainstem Biometric Monitor uses a sensor which is placed gently on the closed eyelid of the patient.
+The BrainStem Biometric’s Monitor uses a sensor which is placed gently on the closed eyelid of the patient.
 The sensor, which contains a piezoelectric element, receives a signal which represents the eye tremor which is then processed and translated into a frequency measurement.
 The signal processor contains filtering mechanisms to ensure clean transmission of the OMT reading.

 This is important because of the normal gross eye movements and microsaccades that are constantly occurring.
-Electromagnetic interference (EMI) and resulting signal artifacts are controlled using signal conditioning circuitry.
-There is natural variability of OMT frequency from person to person as well as between age groups.
-The BBM not only reports an objective value of OMT frequency, but can also provide more subjective reference information on a case by case basis.
-For example, the BBM can report OMT readings as a percentage of a baseline frequency for any given subject which may further increase its clinical value for optimizing sedation medication levels.
+Electromagnetic interference (EMI) and resulting signal artifacts are controlled using state-of-the-art thin film technology and signal conditioning circuitry.
+Natural variability of OMT frequency from person to person as well as between age groups is small compared to the full range of signal spectrum.
+This system reports an objective value of oculomotor activity and the readings are unaffected by neuromuscular blocking agents.

 “I've no doubt that going forward this technology will be the gold standard.” -- Ciaran Bolger, MD, PhD, Head of Clinical Neuroscience Royal College of Surgeons Ireland